psanford/donutdb/README.md

 exist in the table.
 The bytes for a sector are stored in the attribute named "bytes".
 That attribute must have exactly 4k bytes, unless it is the final sector.
 The final sector should stop where the file stops.

 - Lock data
 This is where looks are stored for coordination.
+The current implementation uses a single global lock, similar to the sqlite `flock` and `dot-lock` implementations.
+The primary key for the global lock is `lock-global-v1-${rand_id}-${filename}` with a sort key of `0`.

+It should be possible to implement multi-reader single writer locks on top of dynamodb in the future.

+v2 schema:

+In V2 we move sectors into their own individual partitions.
+This allows us to cache unchanged sectors easily.

+- File metadata
+This contains a mapping of filename to metadata.
+Each file gets a random\_id that is part of the hash\_key for the file data and lock row.
+The random\_id allows for deleting a file atomically by simply removing the metadata record.
+The metadata also includes the sector size used for the file.
+This allows for changing the sector size default in the future without breaking existing file records.
+File metadata is stored in a single row with a hash\_key of `file-meta-v1` and a range\_key of `0`.
+The filename is the attribute name and the metadata is stored as JSON in the attribute value.
+In V2 the metadata also includes the full list of sectors and their ids.

+- File data
+This is where the bytes for each file is stored.
+The primary key for a file will be `file-v2-${rand_id}-${filename}-${sector_id}`.
+The sector\_id is `${sector\_idx}\_\_${sector\_hash}`.
+We include
+the idx to make it easier for deciding when its safe to delete unused sectors.
+The hash allows us to optionally cache sectors.

+If a sector exists, all previous sectors must also exist in the table.
+The bytes for a sector are stored in the attribute named "bytes".
+That attribute must have exactly 4k bytes, unless it is the final sector.
+The final sector should stop where the file stops.

+- Lock data
+This is where looks are stored for coordination.
 The current implementation